-Before I get into my experience in Everland, I need to make a quick statement on why my face seemed swollen on certain shots, if anyone has noticed.
+Before I get into my experience in Everland, I need to make a quick statement on why my face seemed swollen on certain shots in Science Behind The Scream.
 After a few nights of wondering what was causing my face and neck to itch terribly and break out into rashes that I could luckily cover up on the first day, but however turned into a swelling that no amount of cosmetics could hide, we finally figured out the cause.
 And it was the bedsheets!!!
 After requesting for a change, even when the hotel receptionist insisted that they change it every day, the next day (which was the final day in Korea and filming has already ended!), the swell finally subsided and my face and neck no longer itched.
 I had wanted to look like a Korean beauty in my Everland filming, alas, a pig head is forever recorded on film!
 Oh well, such is life.
 On a bright note, I saw cherry blossoms!
 They still weren’t in full bloom, but I managed to capture a photo of one up close.
 So lovely and fragile.

 Now, moving on to Everland.
 Everland is based in Yongin, a city in Gyeonggi-do province, South Korea.
 It is South Korea’s biggest theme park, and the ride that everyone stresses is a must-ride is the T-express.
 It is the steepest wooden rollercoaster in the world, with a drop angle of 77 degrees and maximum speed of 104 km/h, it is the second best ride I have ever rode in the series and in my whole life.
 What’s the first?
-Arkham Asylum.
+Arkham Asylum Coaster.
 Want to know why?
-Check out the Movie World post to see why Arkham Asylum tops my list!
+Check out my Movie World post to see why Arkham Asylum tops my list!

 But back to T-express.
 I have always wanted to ride on a wooden rollercoaster ever since I was about seven, and finally got my wish fulfilled.
 It didn’t disappoint me one bit.
 Despite its lack of inversions, the thrills it provided more than made up for it.
 The first drop was really high, and the speed made me feel like I was plummeting to my screaming doom.
 I loved it!!
 Also, because it is made of wood, the ride is particularly bumpy, and I loved this very organic, nostalgic feel to it.
 As modern coasters are all made of steel, the rides do feel a little too smooth in comparison.